Continuing Education Activity

 Pearls and Other Issues

-In managing patients presenting with colitis, computed tomography scans, colonoscopy, and biopsies could help differentiate between infectious and noninfectious colitis.
+In managing colitis cases, computed tomography scans, colonoscopy, and biopsies could help differentiate between infectious and noninfectious colitis.
 However, these investigations are of little help in deciding the infectious agent causing colitis.
 Microbiological studies, including microscopy, cultures, sensitivity, and PCR DNA tests, are highly valuable in defining an infectious cause's etiology.
 Treatment of infectious colitis should be individualized depending on the patient’s age, causative agent, risk factors, presence of comorbidities, and current guidelines for managing infectious colitis.
-Antibiotic treatment of children with E. coli O157:H7 infection increases the risk of hemolytic uremic syndrome and should be avoided.
+Antibiotic treatment of children with E coli O157:H7 infection increases the risk of hemolytic uremic syndrome and should be avoided.

 Enhancing Healthcare Team Outcomes